e-AIDter/Self-AID_Shopify/TUTORIAL-2.0_CUSTOM-TABS.md

 You are required to complete all the steps below or email at eaidter@gmail.com to hire us with minimal cost.

-<b>REMINDER / TIPS</b>
--
+### REMINDER / TIPS

-   - Duplicate your theme first to keep it as a back-up before trying this advanced coding - https://help.shopify.com/en/manual/online-store/themes/managing-themes/duplicating-themes
+   - [Duplicate](https://help.shopify.com/en/manual/online-store/themes/managing-themes/duplicating-themes) your theme first to keep it as a back-up before trying this advanced coding
-   - Keyboard shortcut to find specific text line: Place cursor on the code editor screen and hold CTRL + press F
+   - Keyboard shortcut to find specific text line: Place cursor on the code editor screen and hold `CTRL + F`

-<b>ADDING THE TABS AND CSS</b>
+## ADDING THE TABS AND CSS
--

 1. From your Shopify admin, go to <b>Online Store</b> > <b>Themes</b>.

 2. Find the theme you want to edit, and then click <b>Actions</b> > <b>Edit code</b>.